faelplg/seed-project-angularjs/README.md

 ## Installing

-Clone this respository to your computer.
+Clone this respository into your computer.

-Access the ``/seed-project-angularjs`` folder.
+Access the ``/seed-project-angularjs`` cloned folder.

-Run:
+Install the dependencies:
 ```
 npm install
 ```